 The European Society of Endocrinology has given due consideration to the effects of the COVID-19 outbreak in consideration of the preparation of the accounts on a going concern basis.
-The major change in 2021 to the planned activity is the cancellation of the in-person European Congress of Endocrinology, which was due to take place in May 2021.
-This has been replaced by a digital meeting within the same timeframe.
+The major change in 2021 to the planned activity was the cancellation of the in-person European Congress of Endocrinology; this was replaced by a digital meeting within the same timeframe (May 2021).
 The congress is a major revenue source for ESE and it is budgeted that the digital event will return a similar level of surplus to ESE as the in-person event.
+The congress for 2022 is being planned as an in-person meeting with a hybrid/digital element for those who cannot attend in-person.